m-kru/hbs/user-manual/architecture.typ

 HBS automatically detects targets.
 Targets are all Tcl procedures defined in the scope of core namespaces (namespaces with a call to `hbs::Register`).
 However, to allow users to define custom utility procedures within cores, procedures with names starting with the floor character (`_`) are not treated as core targets.
-The below snippet presents an example edge detector core definition.
+The following snippet presents an example edge detector core definition:
 ```tcl
 namespace eval vhdl::simple::edge-detector {
   proc src {} {